Easy Fried Garlic

 How to Make Fried Garlic

 Once your garlic is ready, gently heat some oil in a small frying pan or saucepan.
 You do not need much oil, just enough to cover the garlic.
+Keep the heat low to medium, as garlic can quickly turn from golden brown to burnt, and burnt garlic tastes bitter.

 Frying minced garlic in oil for fried garlic.

-When the garlic is a pale golden color, transfer it and the oil to a colander set over a bowl, then onto paper towels to drain even more excess oil.
-Voila!
-You now have your very own homemade crispy fried garlic ready to sprinkle over your favorite dishes, adding an almost addictive garlic flavor and a lovely crunch.
+You now have homemade crispy fried garlic to sprinkle over your favorite dishes, adding an addictive garlic flavor and a lovely crunch.

 Draining fried garlic on paper towels.

-When the garlic has cooled down, you can transfer it to an air-tight container and keep it in the refrigerator or a cool dark area of your kitchen for up to one month.
+When the garlic has cooled down, you can transfer it to an airtight container and keep it in the refrigerator or a cool dark area of your kitchen for up to one month.

 How to Use Fried Garlic

 Fried garlic is a popular garnish for dishes in Southeast Asia (known as krathiem jiaw in Thai and tỏi phi in Vietnamese).
 We love it so much that we wanted to have it on hand at home.
-Adam and I reach for it often since we love the garlic crunch it adds.
+Adam and I reach for it often and love the garlic crunch it adds.

 How to Use Garlic Oil

-• Whip up some garlic rice — swap the oil for garlic oil in this Cilantro Lime Rice or make garlic fried rice.
+• Whip up some garlic rice — swap the oil for garlic oil in this cilantro lime rice or make garlic fried rice.

 • Make garlic-infused vinaigrettes and dressings.
 Swap the olive oil in your favorite dressings and use garlic oil.
-For example, I love using garlic oil when making our Homemade Italian Dressing.
+For example, I love using garlic oil when making our homemade Italian dressing.

 • Make garlic mayo!
-Use our Homemade Mayonnaise Recipe, but swap the neutral oil for some or 100% garlic oil.
-We also have a recipe for Vegan Mayo if you prefer it.
+Use our homemade mayonnaise recipe, but swap the neutral oil for some or 100% garlic oil.
+We also have a recipe for vegan mayo if you prefer it.

 • Use the garlic oil to make more fried garlic.
 There’s no need to start with a new batch of oil when making fried garlic again.